FrancesCoronel/personal-website-v3/site/content/adventures/2018-09-20-coro-women-in-leadership.md

 ---
-title: Coro Women in Leadership 💼️
+title: Coro Women in Leadership
-description: The WIL program supports the leadership development of mid-career women across the Bay Area, establishes a pipeline for professional advancement, and creates a cross-sector network of women who support each other's career growth.
+description: The WIL program supports the leadership development of mid-career women across the Bay Area, establishes a pipeline for professional advancement, and creates a cross-sector network of women who support each other's career growth. 💼️
 date: 2018-09-20
 image: https://i.imgur.com/3LbrQez.jpg
+aliases:
-url: /2018/09/20/coro-women-in-leadership/
+  - /2018/09/20/coro-women-in-leadership/
 categories:
   - program
 tags: